carolineBda/angular-toggle/README.md

 angular-toggle
 ================

 Directive to use [Bootstrap switch](http://www.larentis.eu/switch/) by Matt Lartentis in angularJS.
-Allow you to add a toggle switch to your page.
+Allows you to add a toggle switch styled checkbox to your pages with one directive.

 ##Installation
 coming soon